-Nokia 808 PureView to be offered by Amazon in the U.S. for $699, pre-orders start this week [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Nokia 808 PureView to be offered by Amazon in the U.S. for $699, pre-orders start this week [UPDATED]Alex Wagner - Editorial Director of News and Content

 Microsoft wasn't the only one making an announcement today, as Nokia has revealed U.S. availability information for its 808 PureView, as was speculated over the weekend.
 Nokia is teaming up with Amazon to launch the 808 PureView here in the States, which will come in unlocked and will work with AT&T and T-Mobile, although T-Mo customers will only get 2G speeds.
 The 808 PureView will be priced at $699 (again, unlocked and sans contract) with pre-orders kicking off at Amazon.com later this week.
 No firm launch date has been revealed.